webdriverio/webdriverio/website/docs/BestPractices.md

 ## Lazy loading and promise chaining

-WebdriverIO has some tricks up it's sleeve when it comes to writing clean code.
+WebdriverIO has some tricks up it's sleeve when it comes to writing clean code as it can lazy load the element which allows you to chain your promises.

-Lazy load your elements:
 ```js
 // 👎
 const div = await $('div')